How is reproducible research created—and how can we tell whether it works?

 Together, we will explore how FAIR principles and sound research data management practices can make research more transparent, robust, and sustainable.
 We invite you to join us and experience reproducibility firsthand.

 No prior knowledge is required—just bring your laptop!
+To take part in the hackathon, please register using this link.

 Related Posts